-Whilst other Godzilla enemies like Spiga and Ebirah were generally portrayed in a silly if still fun way, Titanosaurus was treated more seriously.
-You only have to watch his first confrontation with Godzilla, which is a superbly directed scene that really makes you feel like you are watching two powerful, immense beasts clashing rather than just two blokes in rubber suits.
+Whilst other Godzilla enemies like Spiga and Ebirah were generally portrayed in a silly, if still fun way.
+Titanosaurus was treated more seriously.
+You only have to watch his first confrontation with Godzilla to see how.
+It is a superbly directed scene that really makes you feel like you are watching two powerful, immense beasts clashing rather than just two blokes in rubber suits.

 Overall I’d rank Titanosaurus as being the best villain from the original Godzilla series after King Ghidorah and Mecha Godzilla.
 I like Rodan, Anguirus and Mothra better as allies of Godzilla than as his enemies.

-Another John Carpenter creation, Valek is the first Vampire that plans to find a way for his kind to walk in the sun light so that they can over run the world.
+Another John Carpenter creation, Valek is the first Vampire, who plans to find a way for his kind to walk in the sun light so that they can overrun the world.

 I always felt that John Carpenters Vampires was one of the best Vampire films.
-The creatures were genuinely savage monsters that literally rip their victims apart and hiss like animals.
+The Vampires were genuinely savage monsters that literally rip their victims apart, and hiss like animals.

 They are also incredibly difficult to kill which is refreshing as often I find that Vampires are undermined somewhat in films and television series.
-I think it stems from a combo of Vampires having more weaknesses than other monsters and also the fact that as they more often than not are the main villains in television series like Buffy they have to be made easier to kill for practicality’s sake.
+I think it stems from a combination of Vampires having more weaknesses than other monsters, and also the fact that as they more often than not are the main villains in television series like Buffy.
+They have to be made easier to kill for practicality’s sake.

-Still it does sadly undermine their menace somewhat in the Hammer movies when we see Vampires getting killed by a shower.
-Seriously, as ancient myths said that Vampires and other Demons can’t cross running water, the Hammer movies actually have Vampires being killed by showers, sprinklers systems and being terrified of the sight of running water!
+Still it does sadly undermine their menace somewhat in the Hammer movies when we see Vampires getting killed by a shower!

 Vampires can’t take baths in the Hammer movies.
 Lets hope they don’t sweat or else they must stink!

 In things like Buffy and Angel meanwhile I think we see too many examples of ordinary untrained people being able to kill vampires.
-For instance in Angel season 3 we have the character of Justine who becomes a scourge of the Vampire world and is just an alcoholic.
-That’s it, she hasn’t had any training, she is just an ordinary woman whose sister is killed by Vampires and who wants revenge on them.
+For instance in Angel season 3 we have the character of Justine who becomes a scourge of the Vampire world, yet who hasn’t had any training.
+She is just an ordinary woman whose sister is killed by Vampires.
 To me that kind of undermined the slayer if anyone can kill Vampires easily.

-Valek meanwhile being the king of the Vampires is virtually unkilable.
+Valek meanwhile being the king of the Vampires is virtually unkillable.
 He single handedly slaughters an entire team of Vampire hunters without breaking a sweat.
-I always loved this scene because it was just so over the top the way he slices them in half with his finger nails and tears their heads off and forces one to shoot himself in the head with his own shot gun!
+He is slices them in half with his finger nails, tears their heads off and even gets quite creative, such as when he forces a priest to shoot himself in the head with his own shot gun!

 Valek to me is what a Vampire king should be.
-A savage, unrelenting monster that doesn’t have time to mop and ponder what his immortal existence means because he is too busy ripping people apart.
-A beast so terrifying that even the main hero Jack Crow, a professional Vampire killer is terrified at the sight of him.
+A savage, unrelenting monster that doesn’t have time to mop and ponder what his immortal existence means.
+He is too busy ripping people apart!
+He’s a monster so terrifying that even the main hero, Jack Crow, a professional Vampire killer is terrified at the sight of him.

-Thomas Ian Griffith who played him I think did an excellent job as the monster.
+Thomas Ian Griffith who played him I think did an excellent job as the villain.
 He had a real dark charisma and a sneering arrogance that fitted the character.
-You do get the impression that Valek for the past 600 years has never met anyone who has even come close to threatening him, hence why he simply laughs at Jack Crow’s attempts to threaten him.
+You do get the impression that Valek for the past 600 years has never met anyone who has even come close to threatening him, hence why he simply laughs at Jack Crow’s attempts to harm him.

 6/ Centaur (Golden Voyage of Sinbad)